Chinese ideals of female beauty: Double eyelid

-Skin and body

-Skin tone
+Skin

 In ancient times, skin tone was known to indicate social class.
 Women of wealthy backgrounds did not have to perform agricultural work, and thus did not acquire a dark complexion.
 Thus a lighter skin became associated with power, social status, and wealth.
 Due to this perception, there has been social pressure in Chinese cultures to avoid direct sunlight in the outdoors.

 More recently, however, tan skin has emerged as the new female beauty ideal among younger women, who view their tan skin as healthier and more attractive than pale skin.
 According to Tai Wei Lim, Chinese women in media now sport bronze complexions, and this is viewed as a reclamation of women's autonomy within China.

-Body shape
+Body

 In the Spring and Autumn period (722–481 BC), Emperor Chu desired a slim waist; women in his harem often starved themselves to death in order to capture his attention.
 Historic trends of women developing anorexia nervosa, an eating disorder, to fit trends of beauty represents systemic psychology still influence today's culture surrounding body image.
 Chinese figures such as Zhao Feiyan were renowned for their small waists and continue to be glorified to this day.
 Similar to the aforementioned feet binding, waist binding was common practice; men were attracted to women who swayed when they walked due to improper hip growth.
 In the later Tang dynasty, fuller figures were more popular due to associations with good fortune and wealth.
 The Chinese idiom huanfei yanshou (環肥燕瘦, literally "plump Huan, slender Yan") is used to refer to the range of types of beauties.
 Yang Yuhuan, the "plump Huan", is estimated by unofficial records to have been 1.65 meters tall and weighed 69 kilograms.

 Modern Chinese people have long considered the ideal woman's body to be relatively tall, slim, and curvaceous.
 Fascination towards height has continued to increase as evidenced by Chinese beauty pageant winners, but this could correlate more to global pageant standards rather than cultural ideals.
 Values of fragility in Chinese culture have proven to be relatively prevalent and stable.

 In recent times there are new aesthetic trends for shapes of certain body features which are not considered medically healthy, such as square shoulder (直角肩) and butterfly shoulder (蝴蝶肩, visibly protruding scapula).